TULiberalArts/tech-notes/_docs/remote-access/remote-proxy.md

 #### Prerequisites

-If you have not already signed up for Multi-Factor Authentication you will need to do so to access the remote proxy website.
+If you have not already signed up for [Multi-Factor Authentication][3] you will need to do so to access the remote proxy website.

 **Note:** If you are connecting to your Windows office computer from